 The revision of an RLMP must be consistent with TVA's CVLP target allocation ranges.
 Table 2.5 below shows the CVLP target ranges, the current allocation percentages for the 293,000 acres of TVA-managed public land, and the adjusted allocation percentages with the proposed Tellico RLMP revision.
 The proposed allocation changes would result in minor changes to the allocation percentages for the 293,000 acres of TVA-managed public land.
+There is an anticipated increase over time in Zone 7 acreage due to the executions of additional private recreation easements that are expected to have minor impacts on the CVLP allocation ranges.
+The allocation percentages in Table 2.5 may have minor impacts as a result.
+The anticipated 20-year impact of additional private recreation easements may raise the Zone 7 allocation percentage by 0.1 percent.

-Table 2.5 Consistency with CVLP By Alternative -- --
+Table 2.5 Consistency with CVLP By Alternative